Tobeabellwether/programing-challenge-operations-k8s/README.md

 ## Project Structure
 ```
-programing-challenge-operations-k8s/ansible/
+programming-challenge-operations-k8s/ansible/
 │
 ├── inventory/        # Directory containing Ansible inventory files
 │   └── hosts.yml     # YAML file defining hosts and groups for Ansible to target
 │
 ├── roles/            # Directory for Ansible roles, modularizing tasks
-│   ├── vm/           # Role for managing VM provisioning (GCE) and VPC firewall configurtion
+│   ├── vm/           # Role for managing VM provisioning (GCE) and VPC firewall configuration
-│   ├── k8s/          # Role for setting up and configuring the Kubernetes cluster with addons like Calico, Helm
+│   ├── k8s/          # Role for setting up and configuring the Kubernetes cluster with add-ons like Calico, Helm
-│   ├── db/           # Role for deploying and managing the PV driver, PV and database
+│   ├── db/           # Role for deploying and managing the PV driver, PV, and database
-│   └── app/          # Role for deploying the application, interacting with the MySQL, exposing services through Ingress
+│   └── app/          # Role for deploying the application, interacting with MySQL, exposing services through Ingress
 │
 ├── requirements.txt  # Python requirements file for Ansible modules, GCP SDK, and Kubernetes operations
 └── create_all.yml    # Main Ansible playbook for orchestrating VM provisioning, K8s setup, DB, and app deployment